fbpx

 Manos ROUSSOS

 Manos Roussos is a PhD researcher of the Tilburg Institute for Law, Technology, and Society (TILT).
 He holds an LL.M. (cum laude) in Law & Technology (2022) from the Tilburg University, an M.Sc. in Business for Lawyers (2019) from ALBA Graduate Business School – ACG and an LL.B.
 (2017) from the Democritus University of Thrace.
 Manos is a qualified attorney-at-law and prior to joining TILT, he was a practicing lawyer in Greece, having experience in corporate and data protection matters, as well as litigation.
-In TILT, his doctoral research focuses on anti-money laundering, privacy and data protection, and the collaboration between private and public entities for the aforementioned matters.
+In TILT, his doctoral research focuses on transatlantic data transfers between the EU and the US for anti-money laundering purposes.

 Dr. Bart VAN DER SLOOT